Guardant Health: Products

 In 2021, Guardant Health introduced Guardant Reveal, the first blood-only liquid biopsy test for the detection of residual and recurrent disease in colorectal cancer (CRC).
 The test helps oncologists improve the management of early-stage CRC patients by detecting circulating tumor DNA (ctDNA) in blood after surgery to identify patients with residual disease who may benefit most from adjuvant therapy, and by detecting recurrence earlier than current standard-of-care methods like carcinoembryonic antigen (CEA) tests or imaging.

 In 2022, Guardant Health enrolled the first patient in the Screening for High-Frequency Malignant Disease (SHIELD) Lung study to evaluate its blood-based screening technology for lung cancer.
 Guardant Health also launched a colon cancer detection test called Shield.
 The company partnered with the Vall d'Hebron Institute of Oncology to launch the first blood-based cancer testing services in Barcelona in mid 2022.
 Guardant Health also licensed cancer tests to the clinical laboratory company Adicon for research testing in China.
 In 2024 Guardant's Shield, colon cancer test received FDA approval.
 In May 2025, coverage by TIME magazine reported that the test was covered by Medicare and has had 6,400 tests administered since its approval in July of 2024.
+On May 27, 2026, the American Cancer Society included it as an option for colon cancer screenings.